python/typing/docs/spec/annotations.rst

 This states that the expected type of the ``name`` argument is ``str``.
 Analogically, the expected return type is ``str``.

-Expressions whose type is a subtype of a specific argument type are also accepted for that argument.
+Expressions whose type is :term:`assignable` to a specific argument type are also accepted for that argument.
+Similarly, an expression whose type is assignable to the annotated return type can be returned from the function.

 .. _`missing-annotations`:

-Any function without annotations should be treated as having the most general type possible, or ignored, by any type checker.
+Any function without annotations should be treated as having :ref:`Any` annotations on all arguments and the return type.

+Type checkers may choose to entirely ignore (not type check) the bodies of functions with no annotations, but this behavior is not required.

 It is recommended but not required that checked functions have annotations for all arguments and the return type.
 For a checked